David-UniNA/OMICSdataPIPELINE/README.md

 # OMICS data pipline based on miRDeep2

 The aim of this repository is to provide a simple step-b-step guide for beginners to map and quantify miRNAs from public available datasets.
 This guide is based on the linux environment (Ubuntu vers.
 22-04) and [miRDeep2](https://www.mdc-berlin.de/content/mirdeep2-documentation?mdcbl%5B0%5D=/n-rajewsky%23t-data%2Csoftware%26resources&mdctl=0&mdcou=20738&mdcot=6&mdcbv=crsjgo3KpH2eVDwEmJ_-5lh5FYkn8dZh4PNU6NsBrTE), which is a software package for identification of novel and known miRNAs in deep sequencing data.
+The pipline is shown for the Illumina HiSeq 2000 platform.

 **Steps:**
 1) Download raw reads
 2) Identify miRNAs with miRDeep2
+3) Quantify miRNAs with miRDeep2

 We donwloaded the raw reads from the [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/), which is a public functional genomics data repository supporting MIAME-compliant data submissions.